Hermes-defi/block-scanner/README.md

 - Run `node index.js` and wait to generate bytx.txt and later addresses.txt
 - Check your balance on addresses.txt

-# How to run using Ubuntu
+# How to test using Ubuntu

 Create a dir to hold the project:
  - $ cd Hermes/